 The way we speak and write reflects not only our reality, but also our views.
-By now it is unacceptable to use male terms with the statement "this refers to everyone ", as this shapes male images and appeals less to women.
-This also does not represent people who do not adhere to the binary gender order.
+By now it is unacceptable to use male terms with the statement "this refers to everyone", as this shapes male images and appeals less to women and non-binary persons.
 Nevertheless, gender-neutral language is often unfamiliar to use and seems less readable.
-Our communications unit will thus develop a guide with recommendations for gender-sensitive language at IGB.
+Our communications unit currently develops recommendations for gender-sensitive language at IGB.
 We strive for an inclusive language at IGB, thus, internal and public communication and documents will be revised accordingly and continuously adjusted.